 Employees submit proof of purchase

 After the employee incurs an eligible expense, they submit documented proof of the expense to their organization.
 This documentation must include a description of the product or service, the cost of the expense, and the date the employee incurred the expense.
 Invoices or receipts typically satisfy this requirement, as does an explanation of benefits (EOB) from the employee's insurer.
-A doctor's note may also be required for certain expenses.
+Employees may need a doctor's note for certain expenses.

 The employer reimburses employees

 The organization reviews the employee's submission and, if it qualifies, reimburses the employee from the monthly allowance for that benefit.
-If it doesn't qualify, the organization must follow a declined claims and appeals process outlined in its HRA plan documents.
-Typically, small businesses include the reimbursement in the employee's next regular paycheck without including it as gross income and without payroll taxes.
+The organization must follow a declined claims and appeals process outlined in its HRA plan documents if the expense doesn’t qualify.
+Typically, employers include the reimbursement in the employee's next regular paycheck without including it as gross income and without payroll taxes.
 As long as the employee has minimum essential coverage (MEC), they will not need to report this money as income at the end of the year.

 HRA vs. health savings account (HSA)

-An HRA is often confused with an HSA, and that could be because they sound so similar.
-Both HRAs and HSAs can help cover healthcare costs by using tax-advantaged money to fund employee medical expenses.
-But these two health benefits differ in many ways.
+An HRA is often confused with a health savings account (HSA), and that could be because they sound so similar.
+HRAs and HSAs can help cover healthcare costs by using tax-advantaged money to fund employee medical expenses.
+However, these two health benefits differ in many ways.

 Here are a few primary differences between an HSA and HRA: